openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

 ```

-The touch-and-hold gesture is used to trigger a touch-and-hold gesture event.
-The minimum quantity of fingers that trigger the touch-and-hold gesture is 1, the minimum touch-and-hold event is 500 milliseconds, and has three optional parameters:
+Triggers a long press gesture, which requires one or more fingers with a minimum 500 ms hold-down time.
+This API has three optional parameters:

-- **fingers**: minimum number of fingers required to trigger the touch and hold gesture.
-The minimum value is 1 and the maximum value is 10.
-The default value is 1.
-This parameter is optional.
+- **fingers**: minimum number of fingers required for gesture recognition.
+The value ranges from 1 to 10.
+The default value is **1**.

-- **repeat**: whether to continuously trigger event callback.
-The default value is false.
-This parameter is optional.
+- **repeat**: whether to continuously trigger the event callback.
+The default value is **false**.

-- **duration**: minimum duration (in milliseconds) required for triggering a long press.
-The default value is 500.
-This parameter is optional.
+- **duration**: minimum hold-down time, in ms. The default value is **500**.

-The following describes how to bind a touch and hold gesture that can be repeatedly triggered to the Text component:
+The following exemplifies how to bind a long press gesture that can be repeatedly triggered to the **\<Text>** component: